python/devguide/committing.rst

   maintenance branches (currently ``2.7`` or ``3.6``).
   You should commit against your own feature branch, and create a pull request.

-* For a small change, you can make a quick edit through the web UI of GitHub.
-You will still create a branch on your fork, and the change will go through the PR process.

 It is recommended to keep a fork of the main repository around, as it allows simple reversion of all local changes (even "committed" ones) if your local clone gets into a state you aren't happy with.